 THE MUMMY Tom Cruise headlines a spectacular, all-new cinematic version of the legend that has fascinated cultures all over the world since the dawn of civilization.
 Thought safely entombed in a crypt deep beneath the unforgiving desert, an ancient queen (Sofia Boutella of Kingsman: The Secret Service and Star Trek Beyond) whose destiny was unjustly taken from her is awakened in our current day, bringing with her malevolence grown over millennia and terrors that defy human comprehension.
 From the sweeping sands of the Middle East through hidden labyrinths under modern-day London, The Mummy brings a surprising intensity and balance of wonder and thrills in an imaginative new take that ushers in a new world of gods and monsters.
 From 9 June.
 Watch the trailer

 MY COUSIN RACHEL A young Englishman (Sam Claflin) seeks revenge against his beautiful cousin (Rachel Weisz), but soon finds himself falling under the spell of her mysterious charm.
 Written and directed by Roger Michell.
-It is based upon the 1951 novel of the same name by Daphne du Maurier.
+This dark romance is based upon the 1951 novel of the same name by Daphne du Maurier.
 From 11 August.
 Watch the trailer

 NINA Zoe Saldana stars as “High Priestess of Soul” Nina Simone in an already controversial new biopic.Nina takes another strike by focusing on a period of the great singer’s life, her late years in France, that’s far less dramatic than numerous earlier stages.
 The film also hits a couple of fouls with its exceedingly expository dramatic approach and tendency to hip-hop through her career without going deep.
 It’s not the biographical film this stupendous, if mightily troubled, musical and political figure deserved, especially coming in the immediate wake of Liz Garbus’ riveting documentary What Happened, Miss Simone? last year.
 Debuting feature writer-director Cynthia Mort has spent nearly her entire career until now in television, variously as a writer, director and/or producer on the likes of Roseanne, Will & Grace and Tell Me You Love Me, while also writing Neil Jordan’s feature The Brave One.
 From 28 July.
 Watch the Trailer